litus-work/AI-Sheet-Flow-Generator-Business-Description-Builder-from-Sheets-/README.md

 Each row contains a customer profile.

-AI agent generates a short, professional, German-language description.
+AI agent generates a short, professional description.

 Results are written back to the sheet for further use.
 Ideal for building text blocks for landing pages, sales materials, and slide decks.